ropensci/mctq/.github/CONTRIBUTING.md

 5. Commit and push your changes.
 6. Submit a [pull request](https://guides.github.com/activities/forking/#making-a-pull-request).

-Also note that we use the [tidyverse design guide](https://principles.tidyverse.org/) and [tidyverse style guide](https://style.tidyverse.org/).
+Also note that we use the [rOpenSci packaging guidelines](https://github.com/ropensci/onboarding/blob/master/packaging_guide.md), [tidyverse design guide](https://principles.tidyverse.org/), and [tidyverse style guide](https://style.tidyverse.org/).
 Your code must conform to this principles and rules.